 - 30% to be shared between the trainer, stable staff, breeder and the jockey

 Whilst the majority of the money is set aside for the owner, as part of the Stayers Million they wanted to make sure that some of the money remained in the industry.
 This means that the likes of the trainer and breeder can re-invest the money if they wish.
-There are no guarantees here, but it gives it every chance for the industry to flourish as well.
+There are no assurances here, but it gives it every chance for the industry to flourish as well.

 What Puts up the Money?